spatialos/gdk-for-unity/docs/content/component-data.md

 ### Overview

-A `struct`, which implements `Unity.Entities.IComponentData`, by implementing `Improbable.Gdk.Core.ISpatialComponentData`, is generated for each [blittable](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types) SpatialOS component.
+A `struct`, which implements `Unity.Entities.IComponentData` and `Improbable.Gdk.Core.ISpatialComponentData`, is generated for each [blittable](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types) SpatialOS component.
-A `class`, extending `UnityEngine.Component`, is generated for each non-blittable SpatialOS component.
+A `class`, which extends `UnityEngine.Component` and implements `Improbable.Gdk.Core.ISpatialComponentData` is generated for each non-blittable SpatialOS component.

 Each of these structs will be named `SpatialOS[schemalang component name]` and will contain only the schema data fields.
 It will **Not** contain any fields or methods pertaining to [commands](commands.md) or [events](events.md) defined on that component.

-**NOTE** Blittable components actually implement `ISpatialComponentData` which implements `IComponentData`.
-This is an implementaion detail of the current replication system.

-For example, the following component contains only blittable fields, so an `ISpatialComponentData` will be generated, similar to the example below.
+For example, the following component contains only blittable fields, so an `IComponentData` will be generated, similar to the example below.

 Schemalang
 ```